Here’s a striking story from The Emotionally Healthy Church by Pete Scazzero.

 And it is a lie.

-While as Christians we are called to love our spouse, our children, and a few others, we only have two hands and limited time and strength, and so we need to be careful about which of the many ropes tossed to us we choose to hold.
+While as Christians we are called to love our spouse, our children, and a few others, we only have two hands and finite time and strength, and so we need to be careful about which of the many ropes tossed to us we choose to hold.
+Which of the many calls on our time and compassion we answer.
+How many coffees we serve, cakes we make, meals we deliver.

 * * *